gillespilon/machine_learning/machine_learning.md

 - No assumptions about prior knowledge of machine learning
 - Minimal experience with Python

 ## Lesson 01.
-What is machine learning and how does it work?
+What is machine learning, how does it work?

 Objectives